synapticloop/panl/README.md

 - **New Features**
   - Changed the docker image to include all datasets
+  - Pushed the docker impage to docker hub - this is a testing image only
   - Added in `--no-prompt` option to generator to accept in-built defaults
+  - Added in a `help` command line argument (which is not particularly needed)

 - **Bug Fixes**